 Due to the limited and irreplaceable nature of archaeological, historic, and scientific resources, the destruction of or damage to any site having such resources , as identified by the appropriate authorities, should be prevented.

 Proposals for shoreline development or use adjacent to or near archaeological, historic, or scientific resources should not conflict with or adversely impact such resources.

+In order to avoid potential conflict or adverse impacts to archaeological, historic, or scientific resources, proponents of shoreline development or use near such areas should be advised to contact state and tribal authorities for early coordination.

 Flood Hazard Reduction